Overview

 Diagnostics

-Oral tumors may or may not be invasive into the bone, so radiography of the head or more advanced imaging, such as a CT scan or MRI, would be a next step recommended prior to proceeding with surgical intervention.
-Imaging helps ensure that the surgery has the best chance to be successful the first time.
+Oral tumors may or may not be invasive into the bone, so radiography of the head or more advanced imaging, such as a CT scan or MRI, would be the next step recommended prior to proceeding with surgical intervention.
+Imaging helps to define the bony extent of the tumor, which helps with surgical planning and ensures the best surgical chance to be successful the first time.

 Treatment